scumsec/Recon-ng-modules/README.md

 >~~~

 # Keys
-For solving keys file problem just add manualy these keys:
+To solve the problem with keys file just add manualy these keys:
 - `zoomeye_key`
 - `vibeapp_key`
 - `vk_key`